S

 The female is responsible for choosing the nesting site, although the male will be alongside her for the process.
 This spot is often hidden by vegetation.
 When possible, snow geese prefer to build their nest on dry ground.
 Because they breed in arctic regions, however, this can be difficult, as the melting snow often leaves the ground damp.
 Sometimes, she will begin several nests before choosing a permanent one.
 After this, she may begin to lay her first egg within one hour.

 Along with picking the nesting location by herself, the female builds the nest on her own.
-As he develops the nest, she lays eggs.
 Typically, the nest begins as a small scrape in the ground to which she adds down feathers plucked from her own plumage.
-In areas where there is less vegetation courage and thus less security, the larger and more well-developed the nest will be.
+In areas where there is less vegetation cover and thus less security, the larger and more well-developed the nest will be.
 Some may include natural materials, such as grasses, twigs, and seaweed.

 The scientific name of the snow goose is Anser caerulescens.
 This name originates from Latin, from the words anser, meaning ‘goose,’ and caerulescens, meaning ‘bluish,’ as derived from the word caeruleus, meaning ‘dark blue.’